Safe Routes to School

 - Facilitate the planning, development, and implementation of projects and activities that will improve safety and reduce fuel consumption, traffic, and air pollution near school sites

-This program is in partnership with the NC Department of Transportation Safe Routes to School Non-infrastructure Transportation Alternative Program.
+This program is in partnership with the NC Department of Transportation's Non-Infrastructure Transportation Alternatives Program and NC Safe Routes to School.

 While many families are balancing virtual learning and adjusting to an unusual school year, the Triangle J Council of Governments (TJCOG) and the Institute for Transportation Research and Education (ITRE) want to help North Carolina kids focus on joy by hosting a virtual art contest.